 These are the thoughts that run through my head while I weigh the pros and cons of disclosing my identity.
 And I am incredibly lucky and privileged.
 As a white assigned-female-at-birth person, I have not yet had to deal with anything beyond well-meaning confusion or resistant disbelief.
 Many other trans people, especially women and people of color, have to deal with everything from emotionally taxing scenarios like the one above, to facing physical violence.

 As Janet Mock put it in a recent essay, “Trans women are targeted because we exist at vulnerable intersections of race, gender and class.
-My sisters are vulnerable because no one movement has ever centered the bodies, lives and experiences of these women” (A Note on Visibility in the Wake of 6 Trans Women’s Murders in 2015).
+My sisters are vulnerable because no one movement has ever centered the bodies, lives and experiences of these women.”
 Often, the women living at these intersections do not get to choose whether or not to disclose their transness.
-Cece McDonald, for example, was walking down the street when a group of people began harassing her and her friends for being transgender, then escalating into attacking her and her friends (Mother Jones).
+Cece McDonald, for example, was walking down the street when a group of people began harassing her and her friends for being transgender, then escalated into attacking her and her friends.
 This altercation ended in Cece’s incarceration for defending herself.
 Whether voluntary or forced, disclosing one’s transness or being perceived as transgender can have deadly consequences for trans women, especially trans women of color.

-What can we do about this difficulty and danger that so often accompanies disclosing one’s trans identity?
+What can we do about this difficulty and danger that so often accompany disclosing one’s trans identity?

 - Work to Educate Ourselves About Trans Identities and Trans Lives.